benvacha/mrkdwn/README.md

 ```

 ### Reference Image
 Bracketed text preceeded by `!` and proceeded by bracketed text will be translated as a reference image.
-Bracketed text preceeded by `!` and proceeded by `:` will define a image reference and can be anywhere in the document.
+Bracketed text preceeded by `!` and proceeded by `:` will define an image reference and can be anywhere in the document.
 ##### mrkdwn
 `![alt text][reference]`
 `![reference]: url "Title" width height`